msimerson/ssh-agent/README.md

 # ssh-agent

-A bash script that autoloads the ssh-agent and keys into each terminal session of a workstation, significantly reducing the complexity of using ssh-agent.
+A shell script that autoloads the ssh-agent and keys into each terminal session of a workstation, significantly reducing the complexity of using ssh-agent.

 Used and tested on Mac OS X, FreeBSD, and Linux computers.
 Should work on any